lmas/thesis/thesis.typ

 In order to handle this scenario, the Go implementation must have adaptions to handle continuously arriving data without running out of computing resources.
-_Lan et al._ suggests @lan, as a basic strategy, to use a cache of any sort and limit the amount of data processed.
+_Lan et al._ @lan suggest, as a basic strategy, to use a cache of any sort and limit the amount of data processed.

-_Gillis_ offers a simple to use double-ended queue in Go @gillis and it can operate as an efficient first-in, first-out (FIFO) queue, as illustrated in @deque.
+_Gillis_ @gillis offer a simple to use double-ended queue in Go and it can operate as an efficient first-in, first-out (FIFO) queue, as illustrated in @deque.
 It is worth noting that as it keeps track of both ends, it is able to operate in
 $O(1)$ time when pushing to or popping from respective end.